aiven/terraform-provider-aiven/docs/resources/mysql.md

 - `additional_backup_regions` (List of String) Additional Cloud Regions for Backup Replication
 - `admin_password` (String, Sensitive) Custom password for admin user.
 Defaults to random string.
 This must be set only when a new service is being created.
 - `admin_username` (String) Custom username for admin user.
 This must be set only when a new service is being created.
-- `backup_hour` (String) The hour of day (in UTC) when backup for the service is started.
+- `backup_hour` (Number) The hour of day (in UTC) when backup for the service is started.
 New backup is only started if previous backup has already completed.
-- `backup_minute` (String) The minute of an hour when backup for the service is started.
+- `backup_minute` (Number) The minute of an hour when backup for the service is started.
 New backup is only started if previous backup has already completed.
-- `binlog_retention_period` (String) The minimum amount of time in seconds to keep binlog entries before deletion.
+- `binlog_retention_period` (Number) The minimum amount of time in seconds to keep binlog entries before deletion.
 This may be extended for services that require binlog entries for longer than the default for example if using the MySQL Debezium Kafka connector.
 - `ip_filter` (List of String, Deprecated) Allow incoming connections from CIDR address block, e.g. '10.20.0.0/16'
 - `ip_filter_object` (Block List, Max: 1024) Allow incoming connections from CIDR address block, e.g. '10.20.0.0/16' (see [below for nested schema](#nestedblock--mysql_user_config--ip_filter_object))
 - `migration` (Block List, Max: 1) Migrate data from existing server (see [below for nested schema](#nestedblock--mysql_user_config--migration))